 Chromium is a so called, trace mineral, meaning humans require small amounts of this nutrient.
 Your body uses chromium to regulate blood sugar.
 Good food sources of chromium include broccoli, grape juice, English muffins, potatoes, and garlic.
 You may excrete more chromium in your urine if you are sick, stressed, or are a woman who is pregnant or lactating.
 Strenuous exercise can deplete chromium stores, too.
 Eating a diet that is high in simple sugars, the kind your body breaks down easily, encourages the loss of chromium.
 Chromium supplements are touted as weight loss aids but there is no scientific evidence that supports these claims.

-Vitamin D is a fat-soluble vitamin that the body needs to regulate cell growth, combat inflammation, and enhance immune function.
-Vitamin works with calcium to maintain strong, healthy bones and help prevent osteoporosis.
+Vitamin D is a fat-soluble vitamin that the body needs to regulate cell growth, combat inflammation, and enhance immune function that may help your body to fight infection (even viral infections like coronavirus COVID-19 SARS-CoV-2).
+Vitamin D works with calcium to maintain strong, healthy bones and help prevent osteoporosis.
 Good sources of vitamin D include fatty fish like salmon, mackerel, and tuna.
 Smaller amounts are found in egg yolks.
 Fortified milk and orange juice may contain vitamin D as well.
 The best way to get vitamin D is to spend approximately 10-15 minutes outside in the sun on a clear day without sunscreen.
 Your skin manufactures vitamin D when you get sun exposure.
 Be careful not to burn!
 Excess sun exposure and sun burns increase the risk of skin cancer.

 Vitamin E is an antioxidant vitamin that protects cells against free radicals.
 Free radicals may be produced by things that can harm cells and tissues including pollution, cigarette smoke, sunlight, and more.
 Good sources of vitamin E include wheat germ oil, sunflower seeds, almonds, hazelnuts, and peanuts.
 Nut butters are good sources of vitamin E. If you are allergic to nuts, smaller amounts of vitamin E are found in safflower oil, sunflower oil, broccoli, leafy vegetables, and spinach.
 However, some people with bleeding problems or who take drugs that may increase bleeding should discuss with their doctor about avoiding high levels of vitamin E that may increase their risk of bleeding.